smswithoutborders/SMSWithoutBorders-Blog/_posts/New-Features-on-RelaySMS.md

 With these updates, **RelaySMS continues ensuring users can send and receive messages even during internet shutdowns.** Stay connected, no matter what.

-📢 _These features are currently available for iOS and will be coming soon to Android!_
+📢 (Try out )[https://apps.apple.com/us/app/relaysms/id6630382970] these new features today!
+Coming soon to Androids